ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * 'peer\_roles', which encodes the role (or CBOR array of roles) that each of the selected group members has in the group.

+   This parameter SHOULD be present and it MAY be omitted, according to the same criteria defined for the Join Response (see {{gid-post}}).

 * 'peer\_identifiers', which encodes the node identifier that each of the selected group members has in the group.

 The specific format of authentication credentials as well as of node identifiers of group members is specified by the application profile (REQ6, REQ25).